christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 https://github.com/christophergandrud/leg_violence_paper1/blob/master/README.md.

-- I added a note after the main article text regarding the locations of these files.
+I also added a note after the main article text regarding the locations of these files.
 The URL is obscured in the revised manuscript to enable blind review.

 > I quite like Figure 2, however I would appreciate if you could change the color of the dots so they are distinguishable from one another when printed in grey scale.